-10 Things People Need to Stop Saying About Kids with ADHD
+10 Things People Need to Stop Saying About Children with ADHD

-One mom shares the top ten myths about ADHD that she wishes people would stop saying and spreading around, and why they’re untrue.
+One mom shares the top ten ADHD myths that she wishes people would stop saying and spreading around, and why they’re untrue.

 We knew from the time Lucas was a toddler that he was different than other kids in his peer group.
 While the other preschool kids sat attentively through story time and coloring projects, Lucas was the child who wriggled, paced, climbed, jabbered, tapped, hummed, and sang his way through the day.

-Now eight, Lucas has been diagnosed with ADHD.
+Now eight, Lucas has been diagnosed with attention deficit disorder (ADHD or ADD).
 For years, my husband and I have had countless discussions with all sorts of people about this disorder, either in passing for purely conversational reasons, because we needed to vent our frustrations so as to not lose our minds, or deliberately and methodically as a means to formulate better approaches for behavioral management and academic success.

 These conversations with friends, family, coworkers and teachers have elicited every reaction and opinion imaginable, and I’m sorry to say the majority of reactions I’ve encountered are uninformed at best, and ignorant bordering on cruel at worst.

-We still have a very long way to go for people to understand what ADHD is and isn’t, and what it does and doesn’t imply about a child and his or her parents.
+We still have a very long way to go for people to understand what are ADHD myths and what are truths, and what the disorder does and doesn’t imply about a child and his or her parents.
 Here are the top 10 ignorant reactions I’m regularly confronted with during conversations about my child’s ADHD: